 How do I register to graduate?

-Please check that your contact details (email, telephone and mailing address) are up to date.
-Your CRSid email will deactivate shortly after you course completion, so please provide an alternative.
-These details will be used for correspondence before and after you graduate, including mailing your official transcript to you after graduation.
+Please check that your CamSIS contact details (email, telephone and mailing address) are up to date.
+Your CRSid email will deactivate shortly after you course completion, so please provide an External email address and mark this as your Preferred email.
+These details will be used for correspondence before and after you graduate, including mailing your official transcript and/or degree certificate to you after graduation.

 When will upcoming graduation ceremonies be held?

-A full list of graduation dates can be found here.
+A full list of graduation dates can be found here: What date can I choose to graduate in person this academic year?

 How do I know if I am eligible to graduate?